 Plant Lover Facts

-‘Dallas Red’ is a hybrid of Lantana camara, which has a large native range that extends from South America, through Central America, and Mexico.
+‘Dallas Red’ is a hybrid of Lantana camara, which has a large native range that extends from the northern half of South America, through Central America, and into Mexico.
+While generally not considered a native plant, its natural range does include parts of the Sonoran Desert in Mexico, making it a “near native.”

 Did you enjoy this article?